resource-watch/slate/source/includes/api/_graph.md

 # Graph

 The following section details the endpoints you can use to interact with graph information about the RW API.
-If you are new to the RW API, or want to learn more about what the RW API graph can do for you, we strongly encourage you to read the [graph concept](#graph) documentation first.
+If you are new to the RW API or want to learn more about what the RW API graph can do for you, we strongly encourage you to read the [graph concept](#graph) documentation first.

 ## List graph concepts